Karl JaspersPrize

-The prize is usually awarded every three years for an outstanding scientific work that is inspired by a philosophical spirit.
-The scientific significance should transcend the boundaries of a humanities or psychiatric discipline in favor of interdisciplinary understanding.
+The Prize generally awarded every three years for an outstanding scholarly work imbued with a philosophical spirit.
+The scholarly significance of the work should transcend the boundaries of a single discipline in the humanities or psychiatry in favor of interdisciplinary understanding.

 The prize sponsors

-The prize was established in 1983 by the City of Heidelberg(external link) and Heidelberg University(external link) to mark the 100th birthday of Heidelberg philosopher Karl Jaspers.
-Since 2013, the Heidelberg Academy of Sciences has also been involved in funding the prize.
+The Prize established in 1983 by the City of Heidelberg(external link) and Heidelberg University(external link) to mark the 100th birthday of the Heidelberg philosopher Karl Jaspers.
+Since 2013, the Heidelberg Academy of Sciences and Humanities has been Academy of Sciences and Humanities co-sponsor of the Prize.

 The award winners